colinchcpp/colinchcpp.github.io/_posts/2023/09/15/2023-09-15-12-42-45-294612-learning-resources-and-tutorials-for-mastering-auto-in-c.md

 - **[The auto Keyword in C++](https://www.internalpointers.com/post/auto-keyword-cpp):** Internal Pointers is a blog that offers an in-depth article on the `auto` keyword.
 The article explains various scenarios and use cases where `auto` shines, along with real-world code examples to solidify your understanding.

 ## 3. Books
-- **"Effective Modern C++" by Scott Meyers:** This widely acclaimed book covers modern C++ features, including a detailed chapter on type deduction using `auto`.
+- **"Effective Modern C++ by Scott Meyers:** This widely acclaimed book covers modern C++ features, including a detailed chapter on type deduction using `auto`.
 It provides insights, best practices, and caveats related to `auto` usage, helping you write more effective and efficient C++ code.

-- **"C++ Templates: The Complete Guide" by David Vandevoorde and Nicolai M. Josuttis:** While not solely focused on `auto`, this book explores the underlying concepts of type deduction, which is core to `auto`.
+- **"C++ Templates: The Complete Guide by David Vandevoorde and Nicolai M. Josuttis:** While not solely focused on `auto`, this book explores the underlying concepts of type deduction, which is core to `auto`.
 It explains the principles of template metaprogramming and type inference, offering a deep understanding of `auto` and its related topics.

 Remember, mastering `auto` involves practice and experimentation.
 Trying out different scenarios and gradually incorporating `auto` into your code will allow you to gain confidence and fluency with this powerful C++ feature.